Malware

 Signature scanning countermeasures

 • Simply obscure the malware payload by exclusive-oring (xor) with a repeating byte pattern (exclusive-oring the data with the same byte pattern reconstructs it.
+This is a simple version of a stream cipher.

 • Encrypt the code and decrypt it prior to execution.